-Dr. Walter Rudzinski sees patients in Valparaiso, IN.
-His medical specialties are otolaryngology (ear, nose, and throat) and head & neck plastic surgery.
-On average, patients gave him a rating of 2.5 stars out of 5.
-He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Walter Rudzinski is a physician who specializes in otolaryngology (ear, nose, and throat) and head & neck plastic surgery.
+He is rated 2.5 stars out of 5 by his patients.
+He takes Humana HMO, Humana Bronze, Humana Catastrophic, and more.

 Conditions / Treatments

 Medicare Patient Ethnicity

 Otolaryngologists are also called 'ENTs' because their area of specialty is the ears, nose, and throat.
 Otolaryngologists treat most of the diseases and disorders that affect the head or neck.
 They can provide routine medical care, such as giving hearing tests or treating chronic conditions such as allergies.
 Otolaryngologists also perform a number of surgeries on the head and neck.
 Some of the illnesses and issues that otolaryngologists treat include:

 - Ear problems - hearing loss, infections, tinnitus or ringing on the ears, balance disorders, trauma or fracture of the temporal bone, prominent or large ears (using 'ear pinning' plastic surgery)